awsdocs/amazon-eks-user-guide/doc_source/eks-integrations.md

-# AWS services integrated with Amazon EKS<a name="eks-integrations"></a>
+# More AWS services integrated with Amazon EKS<a name="eks-integrations"></a>

-Amazon EKS works with other AWS services to provide additional solutions for your business challenges\.
-This topic identifies services that either use Amazon EKS to add functionality, or services that Amazon EKS uses to perform tasks\.
+In addition to the services covered in other sections, Amazon EKS works with more AWS services to provide additional solutions\.
+This topic identifies some of the other services that either use Amazon EKS to add functionality, or services that Amazon EKS uses to perform tasks\.

 **Topics**
 + [Creating Amazon EKS resources with AWS CloudFormation](creating-resources-with-cloudformation.md)